Experienced Mean Green Defense Ready For 2007 Season

 That’s the attitude of the Mean Green defense as it returns nine starters; led by the trio of Jeremiah Chapman, Brandon Monroe, and Maurice Holman.
-All three have been prominent leaders in the North Texas defense for the last three seasons.
+All three have been prominent leaders in the

 With the arrival of Mean Green head coach Todd Dodge, the new look spread offense has seemed to generate much of the buzz around opening practices, but over the last few days, the defense has been the ones to show they’re capable of making some noise of their own.